A closeup photo of stir fried clams, which dogs can eat if prepared correctly.

 Can Dogs Eat Clams?
 Are Clams Safe For Dogs?

+Yes, dogs can eat clams.
+Along with being a good source of protein, clams also provide healthy levels of zinc and iron, plus Omega-3 fatty acids.
 Just make sure that you only serve cooked clams to your dog, and always make sure your dog doesn’t have access to the clam shells.

 As always, you must ask your regular vet before sharing any human food with your beloved canine, including shellfish.
 Here’s what you need to know about clams and dogs.

-Clams are a type of shellfish that provide a good level of protein.
+Clams are a type of shellfish that provides a good level of protein.
 They’re also high in the minerals zinc, magnesium, and iron, which can help boost your dog’s energy levels and keep their joint in healthy condition.

 Additionally, clams are a great source of Omega 3 fatty acids, which can help out with any inflammation issues your dog might be suffering from.